tysonwu/dash-tradingview/README.md

 ### Interactive demo

 An interactive demo hosted and available [here](http://tysonwu.pythonanywhere.com/).
+The source code of this live demo can be found at `./demo/app.py`.

 >> The demo hosting on pythonanywhere somehow suffers from very slow callbacks.
 Fixing this soon.